 Since January 2018, I have been an Associate Professor in Digital Geospatial Research at the Department of Geography and Geology.
 My professional career at UTU dates back to late 1990’s (MSc in Geography 1997, PhD Geography 2001).
 During my PhD I specialized in landscape change analysis with combined uses of digital geospatial data.
 I started as the University Lecturer in Geoinformatics in 2002 and since then my expertise has widened largely on the issues of geospatial data analysis and applications, geospatial training and stakeholder cooperation.
 From 2003 onwards, I have been intensively involved in research, education and development cooperation in Tanzania.
 In 2008 I received Adjunct Professorship in Landscape Geography.
 I have been post-doctoral research fellow at the Academy of Finland in 2006-07 and PI of two Academy Development Research projects (2010-13; 2014-2019).
 Additionally I have been leading around 15 projects with funding from the EU, Ministry for Foreign Affairs of Finland, The UN/FAO, The World Bank and private companies.
 Most of my research activities are in the interface of science and practice and I have strong emphasis on coupled research-education projects with competence development impacts.
-I am leader of the UTU Tanzania Team (http://tanzania.utu.fi/) and Head of UTU Geospatial resources (http://geospatial.utu.fi/).
+I am leader of the UTU Tanzania Team (http://tanzania.utu.fi/) and UTU Geospatial Labs (http://geospatial.utu.fi/).
 I am representing UTU in Finnish University Network in Geoinformatics (FIUGINET), in Finnish University Partnership for Development (UNIPID) and Regional Spatial data network for SW Finland (Lounaistieto.fi).
 I am vice-lead of the National Open Geospatial Research Infrastructure for Finland (geoportti.fi).

 Currently I am teaching on the following courses: